How can I help?

 • Building Technology

-• Facilities management
+• Facilities Management

 This doctorate focuses on research in construction law and dispute resolution.
 The construction industry increasingly recognises the importance of resolving disputes efficiently and quickly to maintain commercial relationships and keep cash flowing within the industry.
+This doctorate will be of interest to professionals working in construction, law or a related field.

-The Doctorate of Engineering (DEng) is a programme of research based on the advanced study of engineering or applied sciences and professional practice in engineering.
+This is a programme of research based on the advanced study of engineering or applied sciences and professional practice in engineering.
 It is intended for candidates with relevant professional experience and supported by structured learning.
+The aim of the course is to blend the practical experience within the working environment with a part-time research degree.
+The key themes of the DEng are:

 • Energy